Use these 7 Easter ideas for your children’s ministry to open kids’ eyes to the wonder of Christ’s resurrection during the Easter holiday.

 Help preteens understand that Jesus took all our sins to the cross and that because of Good Friday we can be forgiven.

-Experience It: Place the cross and several hammers at the front of your room.
+Place the cross and several hammers at the front of your room.
 Read aloud Mark 15:16-20.
 Give each person a piece of scrap paper, a pen, and a nail.
 If possible, dim the room lights.

 Read aloud Mark 15:21-32.
 Tell preteens to spread out in the room and think about the reality of what happened on Good Friday.
 Then have kids each write something they need to ask forgiveness for on their piece of paper.